peterGospodinov/RestaurantReservation/README.md

 ## Getting Started

 To see the project working, you need to start all three console applications: **ValidationService**, **SuccessService**, and **FailService**.
+There is also an RQMessageSender console application that you can use to send custom messages to the main validation queue.

 ### Prerequisites